-Succulents are very ornamental, and Aeonium are especially so.
+Succulents are very ornamental, and Aeoniums are especially so.
 Lush, fleshy leaves are held in the typically tight rosette form, with edges often rounded out.
-While Aeonium once were included in the Sempervivum genus, frost sensitivity and subtle differences led to a division.
+While Aeoniums once were included in the Sempervivum genus, frost sensitivity and subtle differences led to a division.

 Some species, like Aeonium canariense, produce offsets profusely while keeping low to the ground, like a mat.
 A. canariensis can burn if it gets prolonged sun exposure.
 They stay greener in bright to low light and can even tolerate a few hours of shade.

 Others, like Aeonium arboreum 'Zwartkop' (or 'Schwartzkopf') grow on stalks to 3 or 4 feet (0.9 to 1.2 m) tall.
 A. arboreum 'Zwartkop' is prized for its near-black foliage.
 Sunlight deepens its color; dark purple foliage can fade to green over winter.

 Plants can become leggy with age.
 To tidy up, cut the primary rosette off, allow the end to become calloused and replant.
 It will reroot, and the stem will sprout new growth as well.

 Aeoniums are monocarpic, producing one flower stalk before dying.
 Most Aeoniums in cultivation are branching forms, meaning only one rosette will fade.

 Aeoniums thrive in regions with wet winters and dry summers but can survive elsewhere.
 Shelter them from the sun in hot climates.
 Allow plenty of airflow and ventilation where there is more humidity.
 They are winter growers and may go into dormancy in summer, especially in extremely warm climates.